 Families can explore our exhibitions, inhabit our great building’s spaces freely and take part in activities programmed specifically for that day.
 We want to ensure BALTIC Family Days are a great opportunity to welcome families who may not have visited us before.

 As well as a programme of creative activity, Family Days include Access Hour and Baby Hour sessions, where adjustments are made to our galleries so that everyone is able to have the best experience possible.
-We also offer free refreshments and a picnic area, as well as special children’s lunch offers in BALTIC Kitchen.
+We also offer free refreshments and a picnic area.

 Family Days October 2021 spanned five days and included creative workshops, fun activities and family tours.
 For this edition, we were inspired by the artist Albert Potrony's exhibition equal play.
 Family Days activities responded to Dutch architect and theorist Aldo Van Eyck’s play principles, and explored how play can be supported through materials, forms and environments which offer multiple paths, different points of interaction and space for imagination.
 The programme of activities considered: what would a space for non-gendered, non-directive play look like?
 How could an invitation to play and create together give agency to families, where the decision making is in their hands?